pcdslab/TurboBFS/README.md

 # Install
 Series of instructions to compile and run your code

-1. Download the software, there is a self-contained folder for each BFS algorirthm
+1. Download the software, there is a self-contained folder for each BFS algorirthm.
+The folder graphData contains some examples of Matrix Market files.

 git clone https://github.com/pcdslab/TurboBFS.git